bakame-php/dice-roller/README.md

 **WARNING: a `Cup` object can be empty but adding an empty `Cup` object is not possible.
 The empty `Cup` object will be filtered out.**

 ### Rollable Decorator

 Sometimes you may want to modify the outcome of a roll.
-The library comes bundle with 3 object implementing the Decorator pattern, each implementing the `Rollable` and the `RollableDecorator` interfaces.
+The library comes bundle with 3 objects implementing the Decorator pattern, each implementing the `RollableDecorator` interface.
+The `RollableDecorator` interface extends the `Rollable` interface by giving access to the rollable object being decorated through the `RollableDecorator::getInnerRollable` method.
 #### The Arithmetic decorator

 ```php